1cosmologist/skytools/README.md

 Installation Instructions
 -------------------------

+The easiest way to install skytools is with conda:
+`conda config --add channels conda-forge`
+`conda install skytools`

 Install inside a conda environment.
 The current version targets python version **>= 3.9**.
 You also need `meson` and `pkg-config` installed in the conda environment for the build backend.
 All three can be installed by doing `conda install <package>`.